Bermuda Lawn Guide

 Why are they critical?

-With the exclusion of a few sprouts of nutsedge, which PEs don’t work on, in 2019 I applied ZERO… and I repeat… ZERO weed killers to my yard.
+With the exclusion of a few sprouts of nutsedge, which PEs don’t work on, in 2019 & 2020 I had ZERO… and I repeat… ZERO weed killers to my yard.
 That is a true statement.
 Therefore my lawn suffered no NEGATIVE sprays or treatments.
 This is due to the proper use of PEs.

 I can’t stress enough just how important this step is in your lawn program.